What Does a Yorkie or Teacup Yorkie Cost?

 4. Visitation at an early stage

 After choosing a breeder, make sure you visit the puppy’s home.
 This is a common step that pet owners skip.
 You don’t have to keep a puppy in your home if it is too young.
 Take a look at how the puppy interacts with other puppies.
 This will give you an insight into the personality and sociability of your puppy.
 Visit a litter to see which puppies are the shyest or most active.
 Then, you can choose one depending on what you prefer.
-You can also check for behavioral or medical issues in Yorkies and their siblings by visiting them early.
+By visiting them early, you can also check for behavioral or medical issues in Yorkies and their siblings.

 5. Health check

 Although detailed medical records are required, it is a good idea to inspect the Yorkie before you bring it home physically.
 These include the ears, eyes, ears, rear, and fur.
-You should immediately identify any discoloration or other physical defects in the dog’s coat.
-An ill puppy will display visible signs of illness.
+You should immediately identify discoloration or other physical defects in the dog’s coat.
+In addition, an ill puppy will display visible signs of illness.